Dingle Way – 10 Days

 - Day 1 / Travel to Tralee

-- To start your Dingle Way Walking Tour you have the option to arrive at Dublin or Shannon Airport and take a bus or train to Tralee.
-We will supply you with the necessary timetables and information to get you safely to your first accommodation.
-Tralee is Ireland’s newest visitor destination; better known as the capital of Kerry and the Gateway to the Dingle Peninsula and the perfect destination to start a self-guided walking tour of Ireland.
+To start your Dingle Way Self-Guided Walking Tour, you have the option to arrive at Dublin or Shannon Airport and take a bus or train to Tralee.
+We will supply you with the necessary timetables and travel information to get you safely to your first accommodation.
+Tralee is a very popular visitor destination, better known as the capital of Kerry and the Gateway to the Dingle Peninsula and the perfect place to start a self-guided walking tour of Ireland.

 - Day 2 / Tralee to Camp

-- An excellent start to your walking holiday, the way offers some superb views of Tralee and coastline.
-Traverses along the flanks of the Slieve Mish Mountains.
-Takes you through an old deserted village and ruined church.
-Distance: 21.8 km/13.6 miles, Ascent: 620 m/1860 ft Approximate walking time: 6/7 hrs
+An excellent start to your walking holiday, the Dingle Way offers some superb views of Tralee and the coastline traversing along the flanks of the Slieve Mish Mountains.
+Your walk today takes you through an old deserted village and ruined church.

 - Day 3 / Camp to Anascaul